tinuva/SDRPlusPlusBrown/docs/tx.md

 PA enabled, the signal will be very weak but still visible.

 During the transmission, all sounds are muted.
 The Baseband NR threshold (software) and demodulator AGC state are frozen to avoid their unneeded re-adaptation after reception is turned back on.
-Audio NR2 is not frozen (work in progress).

 ### The pipeline